pifroggi/vs_align/README.md

 Numerator and Denominator for clip and ref.
 Only needed if clip and ref have different framerates.
 This is used to make sure the function searches for a matching frame in the correct location.
 Some slowdown when used.
 Example with clip at 29.97fps and ref at 23.976fps: `clip_num=30000, clip_den=1001, ref_num=24000, ref_den=1001`

+__*`batch_size`* (optional)__
+If used limits VRAM usage of Precision 3 at the cost of some speed.
+Higher is faster up to the same value as tr.

 __*`device`* (optional)__
 Can be "cpu", or "cuda" for use with a GPU.
-Precision 3 supports only Nvidia GPUs, Precision 2 supports AMD and Nvidia, Precision 1 has no GPU support.
+Precision 3 supports only Nvidia GPUs, Precision 2 supports AMD and Nvidia, and Precision 1 has no GPU support.

 __*`debug`* (optional)__
-Overlays computed difference scores for all frames within the temporal radius, and the chosen best match, directly onto the frame.
+Overlays matching scores for all frames within the temporal radius and the best match onto the frame.

 > [!CAUTION]
 > __Performance Considerations:__ High res frame matching is very slow.
 For Precision 2 and 3 it is recommended to downscale clip and ref to around 360p and use a high res out clip instead.
 Both are still very effective at this resolution and far better than Precision 1.